anjeehye/anjeehye.github.io/README.md

 ### Hi there 👋

-This is my website design v2 - Pastel retro theme.
+This is my website design v3 - Dreamy glowy beach theme.

 <!--
 **anjeehye/anjeehye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.